Autocomplete

 - use to help people complete input from an API

-- use for address input
+- use for address or personal input

 - use where spelling or data entry might be challenging